-- Main task: Preprocessing of text in order be able to apply well known Data Mining algorithms - There are lots of alternative preprocessing techniques - Mind the task! - Text Mining is tricky, but "ok"-ish results are easily achieved - If you want to hear more - visit lectures on Text Analytics and Web Search and Information Retrieval (Ponzetto, Glavaš & colleagues)
+- Main task: Preprocessing of text in order be able to apply classic known Data Mining algorithms - There are lots of alternative preprocessing techniques - Mind the task! - Text Mining is tricky, but "ok"-ish results are easily achieved - Modern neural approaches have brought massive improvements - But for many tasks, plain TF-IDF can be a strong baseline! - If you want to hear more - visit lectures on Text Analytics and Web Search and Information Retrieval (Ponzetto, Strohmaier & colleagues)